-From very humble beginnings in 2010, Sunshine Butterflies has grown from being a volunteer run organisation with a handful of members, to becoming one of the region’s largest employers and supporting hundreds of people living with disability.
+From very humble beginnings in 2010, Sunshine Butterflies has grown from being a volunteer-run organisation with a handful of members, to becoming one of the region’s largest employers and supporting hundreds of people with disability.

 Leanne Walsh has made it her mission to reduce the stigma of disability within her community and now leads a passionate team of over 90 staff and 30 volunteers, who continue to help make this dream a reality.

 From the very beginning Sunshine Butterflies was operating in a garage in Leanne Walsh’s Tewantin residence with just 3 Members and 4 Volunteers, all chipping away at Leanne’s lifelong vision of creating a unique and all-inclusive disability support service.

 Sunshine Butterflies now provides a broad range of daily recreational, educational and life skills programs for individuals of all ages and abilities.
 Sunshine Butterflies unique range of programs, activities and services are changing the lives of many individuals with disability and their families.